MaxS1996/microtvm-blogpost-eval/README.md

 `tutorial/standalone_utvm.ipynb` and you should be set.

 ## Running standalone

+NOTE: This is not supported on the Nucleo L496ZG due to limited device capabilities (not enough SRAM).

 You can also run the Relay CIFAR10 model standalone on-device.
 First, translate the model into C in the standalone project: